ShaunCurtis/CEC.Blazor.Examples/Articles/Hydra Build Article.md

 #### Clear Out the Two Libraries

-First clear the following files out of the three libraries
+Clear the following files from the two libraries

 - *wwwroot* and contents
 - *Component1.razor*
 - *ExampleJsInterop.cs*

-We'll start with the WASM Projects
+Start with the WASM Projects

 ### Hydra.Red